xuelin-wang/agentic_rag/deploy/README.md

   defaulting to the Nomad-specific YAML files committed in each service.

 The Nomad job name is fixed to `agentic-rag`; stop the job with `nomad job stop agentic-rag`.
-With Consul running (for example `consul agent -dev -ui`), the service registrations will appear in the catalog and can be queried via `curl http://127.0.0.1:8500/v1/catalog/service/catalog-dev`.
-Adjust checks, resources, and network definitions as your infrastructure matures.

-The datasets task uses a Nomad template stanza to resolve the catalog service address from Consul and exports it as `CATALOG_BASE_URL`, keeping inter-service calls aligned with dynamic allocations.
+With Consul Connect, each service registers in Consul (`nomad service list`) and exposes a local loopback address for dependent workloads via sidecar proxies.
+The datasets task receives `SVC_CATALOG_URL=http://127.0.0.1:9191` so internal calls never rely on container or host IPs.
+Traefik is no longer part of the east–west traffic path; it should only be used for public ingress during development or production.

 ## install tools
 See https://developer.hashicorp.com/nomad/docs/deploy